Difference Between Ayurveda and Homeopathy

 Ayurveda vs Homeopathy

-Ayurveda is a stand-in form of medicine that is made of natural remedies such as plants, vegetables, medicinal herbs, yoga, and exercises.
+Ayurveda is a stand-in form of medicine that is made of natural remedies such as plants, vegetables, medicinal herbs, yoga, and exercise.
 Ayurveda believes in the prevention of the disease than a cure, moreover, it encourages maintaining a healthy and balanced lifestyle.

-Homeopathy is another form of alternative medicine, where the drugs obtained from plants and animals are diluted in alcohol or distilled in water through a natural approach.
+Homeopathy is another form of alternative medicine where the drugs obtained from plants and animals are diluted in alcohol or distilled in water through a natural approach.

 Homeopathy believes to cure the disease by activating the body’s immune system to fight against the disease.
 Homeopathy diagnosis is entirely based on symptoms.